 Right in the nick of time, before Covid lockdowns, my family shared our best-ever Thanksgiving, Christmas, and 9th birthday party, all at my parents' new house down the road from my house.
 Looking back at that time feels like a dream now.
-We had hoped that my parents' new house would become the perfect venue for big, happy family celebrations, and it did.
 Those memories are going to be priceless in getting us through a very different kind of holiday season this year.

 My parents and my immediate family are holding the line and not visiting with any other households indoors, and my parents' proximity to my house has made it easy for us to visit with them frequently, in each other's backyards.
 They come up with fun things for us to do together from a safe physical distance, like watch my daughter play in the sprinkler or an inflatable pool, or put up a badminton net.

 It has been good for our mental health and family relationships to have that access to safe ways of socializing without having to go through all the complicated logistics of traveling in a pandemic.

 My grandmother and several extended family members also live in town, a short drive away, so we can all look out for each other, do favors, and check in face-to-face--perhaps through a window or fiberglass barrier.
 It's better than having to choose between a frustrating phone call or a perilous journey.

 This year, living near jobs and schools has become less important, and being geographically close to family (or very significant friends) has skyrocketed in obvious value.
 As a result, inter-generational households are a normal thing again, and grandparents are more inclined to settle near their grandchildren and personal support networks than to fly away to Florida or some other heavenly waiting room, relying upon commercial services and convenient air travel to keep them living independently and connected to family and old friends.